Naxus28/js-oop-snake-game/README.md

 10. Implement time limit and minimum score to pass a phase.
 Users play a phase until they achieve the minimum score established for that phase within the time limit.
 They lose a life for every failed attempt.
 If a user is doing well, they are rewarded with food that is worth more points to help them complete a phase.

-11. Implement "bonus" phase where more than one piece of food is offered at the same time.
+11. Implement "bonus" phases where more than one piece of food is offered at the same time.

 12. Implement signup/login and "largest score" so different users can see how well they are doing in relation to one another.